SuperDroidBond/SuperDroidBond.github.io/README.md

 ## This Is My Page, My Repo, My GitHub.

 I am just a simple Tech Lover, who loves to modify things manuaaly, editing java files through text editors and pushing codes directly for own use.
 **Special Credits Here To My Seniors, Freinds n Testers.
-A few name to be mentioned here - **
+A few name to be mentioned here** -

--Adi Aesiteru Reborn
+- Adi Aesiteru Reborn
--Tdunham,
+- Tdunham
--Ticklefish
+- Ticklefish
--jackeagle
+- jackeagle
--SaatvikShukla
+- SaatvikShukla
--superdragonpt
+- superdragonpt
--khan_frd2002
+- khan_frd2002
--RakeshBatra
+- RakeshBatra
--Team ColtOS
+- Team ColtOS
--Dhairya
+- Dhairya
--All Users Who ever have used my Mods, ROMs, etc.
+- All Users Who ever have used my Mods, ROMs, etc.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.